-Peer support team members recognize that differential police assignments expose officers to various probabilities of death exposure.
+Peer support team members recognize that differential fire assignments expose firefighters to various probabilities of death exposure.

-Investigators, especially those involved in crimes against persons are the most likely to be exposed to death.
-This is because of the funnel effect, wherein the cases involving homicide or death get funneled to a relatively small number of officers.
-The fact that many investigators must also attend autopsies further increases their death exposure.
-Some investigators learn to effectively manage death exposure; they must do so if they are to continue in their assignment.
-To outsiders, these investigators sometimes appear "cold" or "callous".
+First-responder firefighters are the most likely to be exposed to death.
+This is because of the funnel effect, wherein the cases involving death get funneled to first-responder firefighters.
+Some firefighters learn to effectively manage death exposure; they must do so if they are to continue in their work.
+To others, these firefighters can sometimes appear "cold" or "callous."